Vyral/base-template/_posts/2022-03-31-tulsa-looks-good-on-revitalize-t-town.md

 We have a website with a donate button at [www.revitalizettown.org](http://www.revitalizettown.org), and you can also visit our [Facebook page](http://www.facebook.com/revitalizettown).
 We have an event coming up on April 28, and we have a very active board of directors if you want to reach out.
 Also, if you or someone you know needs help, our website is a great resource to get in contact with us.&nbsp;

 We’d like to thank Jennifer for speaking with us once again.
-As always, if you have questions about anything real estate related, please call or email us.
+As always, if you have questions about anything real estate-related, please call or email us.
 We’re always willing to help\!&nbsp;